ellen-ying/statistical_rethinking/code/lecture9_modeling_events.md

 )
 ```

-    ## Warning in '/var/folders/9n/6sxgpgz9295dh1nfk3mnksl00000gn/T/Rtmp2u2X1b/model-348778277e9e.stan', line 2, column 4: Declaration
-    ##     of arrays by placing brackets after a variable name is deprecated and
-    ##     will be removed in Stan 2.32.0.
-Instead use the array keyword before the
-    ##     type.
-This can be changed automatically using the auto-format flag to
-    ##     stanc
-    ## Warning in '/var/folders/9n/6sxgpgz9295dh1nfk3mnksl00000gn/T/Rtmp2u2X1b/model-348778277e9e.stan', line 3, column 4: Declaration
-    ##     of arrays by placing brackets after a variable name is deprecated and
-    ##     will be removed in Stan 2.32.0.
-Instead use the array keyword before the
-    ##     type.
-This can be changed automatically using the auto-format flag to
-    ##     stanc
-    ## Warning in '/var/folders/9n/6sxgpgz9295dh1nfk3mnksl00000gn/T/Rtmp2u2X1b/model-348778277e9e.stan', line 4, column 4: Declaration
-    ##     of arrays by placing brackets after a variable name is deprecated and
-    ##     will be removed in Stan 2.32.0.
-Instead use the array keyword before the
-    ##     type.
-This can be changed automatically using the auto-format flag to
-    ##     stanc

     ## Running MCMC with 4 sequential chains, with 1 thread(s) per chain...
     ##
     ## Chain 1 Iteration:   1 / 1000 [  0%]  (Warmup)